nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Few years later, encoder support became a hot topic when I was asked by a broadcaster to add support for Edcast in 2019.
 Edcast, while free, was end of life, and Altacast took its place.
 Thankfully, adding support for AltaCast encoder (Winamp plugin which must be recognized by Studio and Streamer) was a breeze because its user interface is similar to SPL encoders.
 Thus, AltaCast encoder support is similar to SPL encoders, thus for purposes of this section, AltaCast is synonymous with SPL encoder.

 At the same time, encoder support was reorganized.
 In 2014, with limited knowledge on encoder engines, I felt it was best to house encoder support module inside SPL Utilities.
 In the course of time, two encoder engines were found: SPL Engine (splengine) and Streamer (splstreamer).
-After learning that encoder engines were housed inside these apps, it was decided in 2020 to separate encoder support module into its own app module, transfering encoder support from the global plugin to SPL Engine app module package with Streamer deriving most of its power from SPL Engine package.
+After learning that encoder engines were housed inside these apps, it was decided in 2020 to separate encoder support module into its own app module, transfering encoder support from the global plugin to SPL Engine app module package with Streamer deriving most of its power from the former.

 ### Encoder support structure